 Driving licences in Finland

 You can only drive a car in Finland if you have a valid driving licence.
-Driving licences issued in Sweden, Norway, Denmark and Iceland are valid directly in Finland, but there are restrictions for driving licences issued in the Faroe Islands and Greenland, which you can read more about on this page.
+Driving licences issued in Denmark, Iceland, Norway, Sweden and Åland are valid directly in Finland, but there are restrictions for driving licences issued in the Faroe Islands and Greenland, which you can read more about on this page.

 If you live in Finland, you can exchange your driving licence for a Finnish licence under certain conditions.
 You can only hold one EU driving licence at a time.

-Driving licences issued abroad in Finland
+Foreign driving licences in Finland

-Driving licences issued in Sweden, Norway, Denmark, Iceland and other EU and EEA countries entitle you to drive in the categories indicated on the licence in Finland.
+Driving licences issued in Denmark, Iceland, Norway, Sweden, Åland and other EU and EEA countries entitle you to drive in the categories indicated on the licence in Finland.
 You do not need to exchange your driving licence for a Finnish one.
+Find out more on the Traficom website.

-A driving licence issued in the Faroe Islands and Greenland allows you to drive in Finland for one year from the date when the licence holder entered the country.
-The driving licence must then be exchanged for a Finnish licence.
+A driving licence issued in the Faroe Islands or Greenland allows you to drive in Finland for one year from the date when you were registered in the Finnish Population Register.
+When the licence is about to expire, it must be exchanged for a Finnish licence.
+Read more below under Exchanging a foreign driving licence for a Finnish licence.

 If you live permanently in Finland and you lose your foreign driving licence or it is stolen or damaged, you must apply for a Finnish driving licence to replace it.
+Read more below under Exchanging a foreign driving licence for a Finnish licence.

 Exchanging a foreign driving licence for a Finnish licence

-If you want, you can exchange a driving licence issued by Sweden, Norway, Denmark, Iceland or another EU or EEA country for an equivalent Finnish driving licence without a new driving test if you live permanently in Finland or have studied in Finland for at least six months.
+If you want, you can exchange a driving licence issued by Denmark, Iceland, Norway, Sweden, Åland or another EU or EEA country for an equivalent Finnish driving licence without a new driving test if you live permanently in Finland or have studied in Finland for at least six months.
 A provisional licence cannot be exchanged.
-To exchange your driving licence, visit an Ajovarma service point.
-For more information, see Ajokortti-info.
+Find out more on the Your Europe website.

 The requirements for obtaining a Finnish driving licence depend on the category of licence.